ianhorn/codeky-da-capstone/README.md

 ### Exploratory Data Analysis

-Once we've download the scenes, or granules, for project area.
-We can create a map to make sure we really have the data we need.
+Once we've download the scenes, or granules, for the project area,  We can create a map to make sure we really have the data we need.
 A quick and dirty way to do is just to read in the delivered shapefile and load into the map.

 For the images themselves, it would take some processing to display on a map.
 Since Kentucky has a distinct shape and the images cover a large area, it should be obvious if it is Kentucky.
+We can just display a geotiff with an ipywidget image widget or use [titiler](https://developmentseed.org/titiler) to create a tiled image that can be loaded to a map.

 ### Data Cleaning and Preparation

+Before we can start extracting flood data, we need to process the download Digital Elevation Model (*\*_dem.tif\**) downloaded with our granules create a Height Above Natural Drainage (*HAND*) Model.
+To do this, we will use the Whitebox Workflows for Pyhton from [Whitebox Geospatial Inc](https://www.whiteboxgeo.com/).